MartinStoller/MartinStoller/README.md

 - 👯 I’m looking to collaborate on learning more about advanced reinforcement learning techniques and LSTM implementation.
 - 🤔 I’m looking for help with getting started with Cheat Engine and how to use it in order to retrieve data from games in real time.
 - 📫 How to reach me: martin.stoller2@gmx.de
-- ⚡ Fun fact: Before getting into programming, I used to be a professional Poker player.